sapsari/website-devblog-route2roslyn/src/pages/making-visual-studio-extension-command-visibility-optional.md

 Next part requires reading from registry, for simplicity I will be implementing this part beforehand.

-Our extension's option values are already stored in the registry.
+The extension's option values are already stored in the registry.
 Registry is where Visual Studio's option values are read from and written to, but they are not in the format we need.
 Option values are stored as strings, even if they are booleans or integers.
 We want our boolean value to be stored as zero or non-zero value.
 First locate them in the registry.
 Visual Studio does not use system registry, it has its own registry file (as of version 2017, so that we can have multiple versions of it installed).
 [This document](https://github.com/Microsoft/VSProjectSystem/blob/master/doc/overview/examine_registry.md) explains how to open it.
-Expand through Software → `Microsoft` → `VisualStudio` → 16.0_306b9970Exp → ApplicationPrivateSettings → YellowNamespace → YellowOptionsPage.
-You should see property IsDisplayingYellowCommand, and its value '1\*System.Boolean\*True'.
+Expand through `Software` → `Microsoft` → `VisualStudio` → `16.0_306b9970Exp` → `ApplicationPrivateSettings` → `YellowNamespace` → `YellowOptionsPage`.
+You should see property `IsDisplayingYellowCommand`, and its value `1*System.Boolean*True`.

 PAINT SCREENHSOT

-Use existing method of SaveSettingsToStorage for saving our custom registry property.
-Create WritableSettingsStore, a helper class for writing to registry, then use it to store the custom property.
+We can use the existing method of `SaveSettingsToStorage` for saving our custom registry property.
+Create a new `WritableSettingsStore`, a helper class for writing to registry, then use it to store the custom property.
 Path and property name can be customized to your needs.
 XXX

 ```csharp
 [DesignerCategory("code")] // to hide designer